 This health plan covers services to diagnose and treat infertility for a member who has not been able to conceive or produce conception during a period of one year.
 Blue Cross and Blue Shield may approve coverage for infertility services in two other situations: when the member has been diagnosed with cancer and, after treatment, the member is expected to become infertile; or when a member is age 35 or older and has not been able to conceive or produce conception during a period of six months.
 If a member conceives but cannot carry that pregnancy to live birth, the time period that the member tried to conceive prior to achieving that pregnancy will be included in the calculation of the one-year or six-month time period as described above.
 To receive coverage for infertility services, they must be medically necessary for you, furnished by a covered provider, and approved by Blue Cross and Blue Shield as outlined in this Subscriber Certificate and in the Blue Cross and Blue Shield medical policy.
-You and your health care provider must receive approval from Blue Cross and Blue Shield before you obtain infertility services.
+You and your health care provider must receive approval from Blue Cross and Blue Shield medical policy.
+You obtain infertility services.
 Blue Cross and Blue Shield will let you and your health care provider know when your coverage is approved.
 (See Part 4.)
-In all cases, covered services must conform with Blue Cross and Blue Shield medical policy and meet Blue Cross and Blue Shield medical policy.)
+In all cases, covered services must conform with Blue Cross and Blue Shield medical policy and meet Blue Cross and Blue Shield medical technology assessment criteria.
+(See page 17 for help for how to access or obtain a copy of the medical policy.)
 This coverage may include (but is not limited to):